The complete packing and moving supplies checklist

-Find packers and movers, fastPost a task
+Find packing and unpacking services, fastPost a task

 FAQs on packing and moving

-Get special boxes for fragile items, clothes, pictures, appliances, electronics, and your other belongings.
-You'll also need lots of packing paper, bubble wrap, vacuum storage bags, and gloves to protect your hand.
+Get special boxes for fragile items, clothes, pictures, appliances, electronics, and other belongings.
+You’ll also need lots of packing paper, bubble wrap, vacuum storage bags, and gloves to protect your hand.
 A toolbox is also essential if you need to disassemble furniture.